I Can See Your Voice Malaysia (Malay language): Broadcast history

 One week before first season's encore concert, the series has already announced its renewal for a second season and subsequent move to TV3, which began airing on 23 June 2019.

 The third season premiered with its first set of episodes on 16 February 2020, followed by a second that resumed on 21 June 2020; (Note: The 3rd season has originally scheduled to air for 10 episodes, with Sufian Suhaimi playing on its tentative [10th episode] finale on 19 April 2020; this was later added by 11 episodes until the formal conclusion on 23 August 2020.) also in mid-season, Ramlah Ram played in an Eid al-Fitr special on 31 May 2020.
 At that time during the COVID-19 pandemic, the show has been produced since then until the fourth season, with health and safety protocols implemented.

 The fourth season premiered with Floor 88 playing in an Eid al-Fitr special on 16 May 2021.
 After that finale, TV3 has already renewed the series for a fifth season, which also premiered with Naim Daniel playing in an Eid al-Fitr special on 8 May 2022.

 As part of TV3's 39th anniversary programming lineup that announced in May 2023, the said network renewed the series for a sixth season, which premiered on 4 June 2023.

 According to a report from Prensario Internacional in May 2024, TV3 renewed the series for a seventh season, which premiered on 23 June 2024.
 After that finale, the series has already announced its renewal for an eighth season, commencing with auditions from 18 to 25 May 2025.

-For the first two seasons, a series of encore concerts were held after the proper season finale, featuring some of invited guest artists and mystery singers return to perform one last time.
-Since from third to fifth season, a postseason singing contests were held virtually, with the winning good singer granting an exclusive contract and a single on any record label.
+For the first two seasons, a series of encore concerts were held after the final game, featuring some of invited mystery singers return to perform one last time.
+From third to fifth season, a series of singing contests were held as a virtual event, with the winning good singer granting an exclusive contract and a single on any record label.

 Cast

-The series employs a panel of celebrity "detectives" who assist the guest artist(s) to identify good and bad mystery singers throughout the game.
-Beside with mainstays, guest panelists also appear since the first season.
-Overall, 16 members have been assigned as panelists, with their original lineup consisting of Mark Adam, Jihan Muse, and Seelan Paul.
-Later members also include Yusry Abdul Halim (of KRU) (from 3rd season); Fad Bocey, Alif Satar (from 4th season); Andi Bernadee, Janna Nick, Rosyam Nor (from 5th season); Khir Rahman, Baby Shima, Ropie Cecupak (from 6th season); Siti Khadijah Halim, Naim Daniel, Bell Ngasri, and Riena Diana (from 7th season).
+The series employs a panel of celebrity "detectives" who assist the guest artists in identifying good and bad mystery singers throughout the game.
+Along with regular members, guest panelists also appear since the first season.
+Overall, 16 celebrities have served as panelists, with their original lineup consisting of Mark Adam, Jihan Muse, and Seelan Paul.
+Later members who joined the group's duties also include Yusry Abdul Halim (KRU) from the 3rd season; Fad Bocey, Alif Satar — from the 4th season; Andi Bernadee, Janna Nick, Rosyam Nor — from the 5th season; Khir Rahman, Baby Shima, Ropie Cecupak — from the 6th season; Siti Khadijah Halim, Naim Daniel, Bell Ngasri, and Riena Diana — from the 7th season.